Through continuous research and challenging myself, I always aim to develop a movement language that can be understood and enjoyed by all.

 My years in the dance world have given me not only technique and experience, but also a deep understanding of how body and mind work together.
 From this background, I developed my own movement philosophy, in which movement, mental focus, flow, and personal development are central.
 I see movement as a way to find balance, increase body awareness, and support physical control.

-My offering combines deep stretching, body-aware movement, and Floor Barre.
+My offering combines deep stretching, body-aware movement and core.
 The focus is on improving strength, mobility, stability, posture, and efficient movement, while respecting the body's natural anatomy.

 Group Classes

 Group classes offer an inspiring environment where everyone is encouraged to move within their own abilities.
 Together, we work on strength, mobility, and flow, with attention to individual variations.
-Elements of Floor Barre are used to refine body awareness, alignment, and muscle activation.
+Physical movement elements are used to refine body awareness, alignment, breathing, coordination, and muscle activation.

 Individual Sessions

 In personal sessions, the focus is entirely on you.
 Together, we work on your body, goals, and well-being, fully tailored to your needs.
-Whether you want to recover, improve your movement patterns, explore Floor Barre through ballet principles, or make daily activities easier.
+Whether you want to recover, improve your movement patterns, explore or make daily activities easier.

 Experience training with personal attention and truly learn to listen to your Body & Mind.